-Dan holds an MBA from Harvard.
-He and his family live in Kansas City, Missouri.
+He holds a Bachelor of Science from the U.S. Naval Academy and an MBA from Harvard.
+He lives with his family in Kansas City, Missouri.

 Look at that!
 You see that?
 You see Lieutenant Bozung?
 That guy’s going places.
 You know how I know?
 Just look at him.
 Any time, day or night, he looks like he just took a shower.
 Amazing.